colm-notion/dev/README.md

 # dev
 This is a repository for development tools and scripts.
 Ideally, I would like to be up and running on any machine in a matter of minutes.
-There is some motivation to prioritize modular steps so that depending on the machine, I can run only the necessary steps (e.g. If I just want to get tmux + nvim setup).

 ### Setup
-1. run setup.sh to install any necessary dependencies.
+1. run `make`
-1. clone this repo in and run whatever scripts you need.
-1. base will install everything to get you going.
+1. run `make ensure-oh-my-zsh` if desired

-### Todo
+### Some notes
-Add:
-- [x] neovim setup script
-- [x] tmux setup script
-- [x] fish setup script
+1. I have a seperate repo for my neovim config which is references as a submodule here.
+1. All of the dotfiles on the target installation machine are simply symlinks to the files in this repo.
+Change a setting in this repo?
+It will update on your system.